Morant scores 47 points, Grizzlies tie Warriors at 1 apiece

 It didn’t get easier when Dillon Brooks, averaging 15 points this postseason and whose job was defending Curry, was ejected with 9:08 left in the first quarter after hitting Warriors guard Gary Payton II across the head.
 Payton went for X-rays that showed a broken left elbow.
 He will have an MRI on Wednesday.

-Golden State coach Steve Kerr said playoff basketball is expected to be physical but called Brooks’ foul “dirty” and said it broke the NBA code by hitting a player in the air.
+Golden State coach Steve Kerr said playoff basketball is expected to be physical but called Brooks’ foul ”dirty.”

-“There’s a code in this league, a code that players follow where you never put a guy’s season/career in jeopardy,” Kerr said.
+”Dillon Brooks broke the code,” Kerr said. ”That’s how I see it.”

-Green, ejected from Game 1 for his own Flagrant 2, went down a couple minutes after Brooks’ ejection.
+Draymond Green, ejected from Game 1 for his own Flagrant 2, went down a couple minutes later.
 He went to the locker room, flashing the middle digit on each hand at the fans.
 He returned for the second quarter after getting stitches for a cut at his right eye that was nearly swollen shut by halftime.

 Golden State took its first lead of the game within the opening minute of the fourth on a layup by Poole, and the Warriors led by as much as 81-77.
 Memphis answered with a 9-2 run capped by back-to-back 3s from Williams, who missed the last two playoff games with a sore right knee.